Best Dachshund Toys

 Dog Snuffle Mat

 There are tons of different dog snuffle mats online.
-Make sure you choose a large size, especially if you have multiple dogs who want to play at the same time.
+Make sure you choose a larger size, especially if you have multiple dogs who want to play at the same time.

 If you have a smarty pants Dachshund at home that finds ‘regular’ doggie IQ toys too easy…try this puzzle toy.

 This is a level one of three different poker boxes.
-Each quadrant of this puzzle is trained one at a time to help your pup navigate through the doors and drawers to get to the treat.
+Each quadrant of this puzzle is trained one at a time to help your doxie navigate through the doors and drawers to find the treat.

-Eko is super serious when he is working through this poker puzzle box.
+Eko is super serious when he is working through this dog IQ puzzle.
 He just goes right to work yanking the handles and pulling open the doors.
-It’s a sight to see! (make sure to watch videos below)
+It’s a sight to see!
+You can watch him in action on our YouTube channel here: Dog Activity Poker Box Video.

 mini dachshund playing with a doggie IQ puzzle toys for mental stimulation